rastanton/GAMMA/README.md

 ```
 GAMMA.py my_genome.fasta gene_db.fasta output_name [optional arguments]
 ```
-There are five optional arguments:
+There are seven optional arguments:

   -a,--all:            Returns all (including overlapping) gene matches

   -e, --extended:      Returns all gene mutations, otherwise if there are more than 10 mutations present the count is given